spatialos/online-services/docs/quickstart.md

 - [Docker](https://docs.docker.com/install/) - to build the images.
 - [Google Cloud SDK](https://cloud.google.com/sdk/) - we use this tool to push built images up to our Google Cloud project.
 - [Terraform](https://www.terraform.io/) - we use this to configure the different cloud services we use.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - used to deploy services to the cloud Kubernetes instance.
-Ships with Docker Desktop if you're on Windows.
+At least version 1.14 is needed - be aware the version that ships with Docker Desktop is too old at the time of writing.

 You'll also need to sign up for a [PlayFab](https://playfab.com/) account if you don't have one.
 It's free!